stuartellis/multiform/README.md

 Each infrastructure component is a separate Terraform root module.
 The project uses [Terraform workspaces](https://developer.hashicorp.com/terraform/language/state/workspaces) to support deploying multiple instances of the same component to the same environment.

+The main implementation uses shell and a Makefile.
+This project also includes an alternative implementation in Python 3.

 > /!\ EXPERIMENTAL: This project is under development.

 ## How to Reuse

-The implementation consists of these three files:
+The Makefile implementation consists of these three files:

 - make/tools/stackform/stackform-cli.mk
 - make/tools/stackform/stackform-tools-container.mk